Lee Tung Street

-Lee Tung Street (利東街), known as the Wedding Card Street (喜帖街; 囍帖街) by locals, was a street in Wan Chai, Hong Kong.
+Lee Tung Street (利東街), known as the Wedding Card Street (喜帖街; 囍帖街) by locals, is a street in Wan Chai, Hong Kong.
 The street was famed in Hong Kong and abroad as a centre for publishing and for the manufacturing of wedding cards and other similar items.

 As part of an Urban Renewal Authority (URA) project, all interests of Lee Tung Street were resumed by and reverted to the Government of Hong Kong since 1 November 2005, and subsequently demolished in December 2007.
 The demolition was seen by many as causing irreparable harm to the cultural heritage of Hong Kong.

 The site was redeveloped as a luxury shopping and housing development.
 As with all other URA projects, no original tenants have been resettled on site.

+After the development, only small part of the street next to QRE Plaza is official there.
+The rest of street, rebuilt and rebranded as Lee Tung Avenue, is a pedestrian street open for public in the high-rise housing estate The Avenue.

 History

 The street was known for its printing industry, and Wan Chai was a longtime host of the headquarters of the Hong Kong Times, Ta Kung Pao and Wen Wei Po.
 In the 1950s, print shops began to gather in Lee Tung Street between Johnston Road and Queen's Road East.
 Rumours had it that the government of Hong Kong mandated this in order to easily monitor illegal publication.

 The poet and translator Dai Wangshu also established a short-lived bookstore in Lee Tung Street in the early 1950s.

 In the 1970s, the print shops also began producing wedding invitations, lai see, fai chun, and other items, for which they became famous in the 1980s.
 Hundreds of thousands of Hong Kong people visited the shops there to order their wedding cards, name cards, and traditional Chinese calendars.